Man sitting on bench with mountain view wondering, “What is therapy like?”

 What Is Therapy Like?

-If you haven’t had therapy before, you may feel a little nervous about it, and that’s normal.
+Takeaways: If you haven’t had therapy before, you may feel a little nervous about it, and that’s normal.
 You know that therapy can involve making new connections, discovering new things about yourself, and talking about things that you don’t normally talk about.
-In order to help you understand what actually happens in the therapy room, I’ve put together this article for you.
+This article will give you an idea of what therapy is like so you can know what to expect.

 Therapy may sound a little intimidating if you’ve never been before, but it’s really just a safe place for healing and personal growth.
 I hope this post helps to ease any pre-therapy jitters, and gives you a clearer sense of what a good therapeutic relationship actually feels like.
 I hope that by learning more about therapy, it will help you feel empowered and confident going into it.